jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

 .. meta::
   :description: Master Python's boolean logic.
 This clear, step-by-step guide explains AND, OR, and NOT operators with easy-to-follow truth tables.
 Build your first one now.
-  :keywords: Jacob Itegboje, python truth table for beginners, boolean logic and or not python tutorial, how to make a truth table in python code, practical use of truth tables in programming, python logical operators explained for new programmers, understanding boolean expressions in python, python 'and' vs 'or' truth table differences, troubleshooting boolean logic in python script
+  :keywords: Jacob Itegboje, python truth table for beginners, boolean logic and or not first_inputython tutorial, how to make a truth table in python code, practical use of truth tables in programming, python logical operators explained for new programmers, understanding boolean expressions in python, python 'and' vs 'or' truth table differences, troubleshooting boolean logic in python script

 .. include:: ../../../links.rst